Using the Ofqual Handbook

 - our guidance to the General Conditions of Recognition, which is designed to help awarding organisations understand how to comply with our rules.
 Awarding organisations must have regard to this guidance under section 153 of the Apprenticeships, Skills, Children and Learning Act 2009

-- all our other general rules and guidance, which were previously published in the following separate documents:
+- all our other general rules and guidance for regulated qualifications, which were previously published in the following separate documents:

 - ‘Additional Certificate Requirements’